Architecture & Security

 Sessions, Signatures, Transactions

-If transaction MFA is not enabled, Dynamic allows the end user to use session keys to authenticate and interact with their wallets.
+By default, Dynamic allows the end user to use session keys to authenticate and interact with their wallets.

 Session keys are implemented by creating api keys in the developer website and registering those as valid authentication methods within a secure enclave.
 Those session keys are retained by the end user on the developer website and are never sent to Dynamic.
-Session key registration requires a valid Dynamic JWT, which is obtained via a successful user authentication.
-Once the session keys expire, they can no longer be used to authenticate into a Dynamic-powered embedded wallet.

 Was this page helpful?